pottendo/pottendo-SK64-network/README_network.md

 On the other hand it also seemed to make sense to offer a configuration option to always directly establish a network connection during boot time of Sidekick64 if desired.
 Therefore, a setting can be added to enforce network on boot - see section [Configuration parameters](#configuration-parameters) for details.
 Enabling this will mean that the Sidekick64 will need several seconds longer to boot until it shows its normal menu screen on the C64.

 ## Web interface and web server
 One way to transfer files from a PC, tablet or smartphone to Sidekick64 is to use the web interface that is provided by the built-in webserver.
-The web interface allows to upload Sidekick64 kernel images (overwrites the current Sidekick kernel on SD card and reboots), PRG files, SID files, CRT files, D64 files or BIN files (C128 custom roms).
+The web interface allows to upload Sidekick64 kernel images (overwrites the current Sidekick kernel on SD card and reboots), PRG files, SID files, CRT files, D64 files or BIN files (C128 custom roms) and also MOD, YM and WAV files (Warning: Only try to upload very small WAV files!).
 The file types targeted at the C64/C128 platform can be launched directly via Sidekick64 after the upload is finished and/or saved to the SD card.

+You can upload a PRG or do a kernel update via the command line by calling curl like this:

+`curl -s --show-error -F "kernelimg=@/home/ich/Downloads/wolflingteaser.prg" -F "radio_saveorlaunch=l" http://sidekick64/upload.html > /dev/null`

-The webserver can be launched manually from the Sidekick64 menu's network page by pressing "w" on the keyboard or it may also become active straight after a network connection is established by adding a configuration parameter - see section [Configuration parameters](#configuration-parameters) for details.
+The web server can be launched manually from the Sidekick64 menu's network page by pressing "w" on the keyboard or it may also become active straight after a network connection is established by adding a configuration parameter - see section [Configuration parameters](#configuration-parameters) for details.
 In combination with network on boot this might be helpful for developers who want to test their own cross-developed C64 software sending it from a PC over to Sidekick64 to be executed on the real machine.

 The web interface is currently only available unencrypted via HTTP (on port 80) and doesn't come with authentication or password protection.

 The web interface UI is currently based on Bootstrap loaded via CDN.

 ## Stand-alone Sidekick mode (via web interface)
 In theory it is possible to have the Sidekick64 cartridge lying on a table without being plugged-in to the expansion port of a Commodore computer and still being able to use the web interface to upload data to the SD card of Sidekick64.
-(This feature has not been tested very well so it is likely that it will not work completely at the moment.)
+(This feature has not been tested regularly.)

 ## Modem emulation
 Two types of modems may be emulated as long as Sidekick is not busy with emulating something very demanding like an EasyFlash or a Freezer cartridge.
 As long as Sidekick is in launcher mode or in the BASIC prompt mode, modem emulation is possible with PRGs loaded via Sidekick or from a floppy disk.
 Terminal software used has to be in PRG format which is not a problem as CCGMS2021 and other tools all are available as PRGs.